palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

 Now that you have a Git repository clone of the code, we will add a Delivery Pipeline to deploy and test the application.

 1. Click on **Add a Tool** on the right side of the screen to add a Tool Integration.
-2. Click on **Delivery Pipeline** to create a new Delivery Pipeline (we will add tool integrations to this).
+2. Click on **Delivery Pipeline** to create a new Delivery Pipeline (we will add Stages and Jobs to this).
 3. For 'Pipeline name:', enter "<b>catalog-api-toolchain-lab-<i>timestamp</i></b>" and select the 'Show apps in the VIEW APP menu' checkbox.
 ![CatalogAPICreateDeliveryPipeline](screenshots/CatalogAPICreateDeliveryPipeline.png)
 4. Click **Create Integration**.